 Ideas for Birthday Parties at Home

 Birthday surprises are vital and do please immensely.
 However, you'll sustain a harder time organizing your child's birthday party with his perpetual presence in the home.
 He will be bound to discover his surprise birthday party, and want to get involved with the party plans.
-This is fine, if you don’t plan on hosting a surprise birthday party.
-So for this, make sure your child is involved in choosing the party decorations with clown and age appropriate activities such as bouncing mobiles or Pin the Tail on Donkey games.
+This is fine if you don’t plan on hosting a surprise birthday party.
+So for this, make sure your child is involved in choosing the party decorations with the clown and age-appropriate activities such as bouncing mobiles or Pin the Tail on Donkey games.

 When you absolutely know your child’s likes and dislikes, it’s easier to plan how to please their friends.
 Most likely, your child's friends will all like similar things, and this will make your job simpler.

-You Can Host a Midwestern, Eastern or Disney Theme.
+You Can Host a Midwestern, Eastern or a Disney Theme.